-Marriage doesn't require that both spouses apply for loans together, although with large purchases such as a home, they often want to do so.
-If one spouse has no job or negligible or bad credit, it often makes more sense for the other to apply for a home loan on his own.
-The option isn't without some pitfalls, however, and if spouses do elect to apply together, they may end up paying a price for that as well.
+Marriage doesn't require that both spouses apply for loans together, although they often want to do so with large purchases such as a home.
+If one spouse has no job or negligible or bad credit, it often makes more sense for the other to apply for a home loan on her own.
+The option isn't without some pitfalls, however, and if spouses do elect to apply together, they could end up paying a price for that as well.

 - Thinkstock/Comstock/Getty Images